The Stereotypical Travel Bucket List

 We all want to travel.
 Everyone has somewhere they want to see, experience, and explore.
 Funny thing is, those of us "travellers at heart" have quite a few places in common.
 Actually, we have a lot of places in common, enough to make a list. ;)

-My curiosity does not lie in whether these have landed on your personal travel bucket list, but rather in how many of these stereotypical bucket list places you have already been to.
+My curiosity doesn't lie in whether these places have landed on your personal travel bucket list, but rather in how many of these stereotypical bucket list places you have already been to.
 Count 'em up!

 Of course, right?
 Paris will always hit spot number one, as its ability to lure in tourists is remarkable.
 Everyone wants to visit the city of love, right?